taisei-project/taisei/doc/BUILD.rst

    brew remove spirv-tools spirv-cross

-In addition, if you're trying to compile on an older version of macOS (i.e: <10.12), SDL2 may not compile correctly on Homebrew (as of 2019-02-19).
+In addition, if you’re trying to compile on an older version of macOS (i.e: <10.12), SDL2 may not compile correctly on Homebrew (as of 2019-02-19).
 Let ``meson`` pull in the corrected version for you via subprojects.

 You can also install `create-dmg <https://github.com/create-dmg/create-dmg>`__ for packaging ``.dmg`` files, which